 AI pitfalls to avoid

-There are also several common pitfalls that businesses should avoid when implementing process automation and AI.
+There are also several common pitfalls that businesses should avoid when implementing workflow automation and AI.
 These include:

-- Over-Automation: Beware the temptation to automate everything.
-Activities that define your core promise.
-Your clients highly value in-person interactions.
-Tasks that showcase your competitive differentiators.
+Over-Automation: Beware the temptation to automate everything; specifically, activities that define your core promise.
+Your clients value in-person interactions, like tasks that showcase your competitive differentiators.
 These are just three areas that may not benefit from the promises of AI—and could even risk harm to your reputation or customer satisfaction ratings.
 Let automation take care of time-consuming tasks, so you can focus on more important matters in real time.

-- Obscuring staffer contributions: Top talent sticks around when their contributions are recognized.
+Obscuring staffer contributions: Top talent sticks around when their contributions are recognized.
 AI can cloud the tangible connection between input and results.
-Experts at Stanford University worry that too much reliance on AI can dwindle motivation—as team members have less ownership over their responsibilities.
+Experts at Stanford University worry that too much reliance on AI and advanced technologies can dwindle motivation—as team members have less ownership over their responsibilities.
 Encourage team members to explore the reasoning behind AI’s decisions and reward those who unearth errors.

-- Amassing technical debt: Without a strategy in mind, AI tools can also amass technical debt, particularly if implemented piecemeal.
-Automation initiatives should embrace process orchestration—an automation approach that decrees nothing runs unilaterally.
-You conduct all workflows, apps, tools, and technologies from one central command center.
-This stops departments from latching onto ad-hoc AI and accumulating more tools than they can manage.
+Amassing technical debt: Without a strategy in mind, AI tools can also amass technical debt, particularly if implemented piecemeal.
+Intelligent automation initiatives should embrace process orchestration—an automation approach that decrees nothing runs unilaterally.
+You conduct all workflows, apps, tools, and technologies from one central command center, stopping departments from latching onto ad-hoc AI and accumulating more tools than they can manage.